🍾

 say-DREEK boo-SHAR

-Cédric Bouchard is a Champagne grower-bottler based in Celles-sur-Ource in the Côte des Bar (Aube), producing wines under the Roses de Jeanne label (named for his grandmother Jeanne Bouchard) and the Inflorescence label (entry tier).
+Cédric Bouchard is a Champagne grower-bottler based in Celles-sur-Ource in the Côte des Bar (Aube), producing wines under the Roses de Jeanne label (named for his grandmother Jeanne); his earlier Inflorescence label was retired when all production moved to Roses de Jeanne.
 Bouchard's commercial premise is uncompromising: every cuvée is single-vineyard, single-grape, single-vintage, with low yields, no dosage, no chaptalization, and minimal cellar intervention.
-The estate produces approximately 25,000 bottles annually across roughly seven cuvées, each from a small parcel within the Aube.
+The estate produces a very small quantity each year, with each cuvée drawn from a single small Aube parcel.
 Les Ursules (Pinot Noir), Le Creux d'Enfer (Pinot Noir Rosé), La Bolorée (Pinot Blanc), and La Haute-Lemblé (Chardonnay) anchor the range.

 Key Facts